About Jim Sleeper

 The Cooper Union, Humanities Department, “Race and Civil Society,” 1993

-Yale College, Residential College Seminar, “New Conceptions of American National Identity,” fall, 1999.
+Yale College, Residential College Seminar, “New Conceptions of American National Identity,” 1999 – 2006.

-Essayist, book reviewer, Los Angeles Times, Boston Globe, Washington Post
+Essayist, book reviewer, New York Times, Los Angeles Times, Boston Globe, Washington Post

 WCBS-TV “Sunday Edition”, New York “Reporters’